wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/contention.md

 </div>

-**[A.3.1.p3.1]** A 100 MB transfer from host A to host C, and a 100 MB transfer
-	 from host B to host C start at the same time.
+**[A.3.1.p3.1]** A 100 MB transfer from host A to host C, and a 100 MB transfer from host B to host C start at the same time.
 Do they finish at the same time?
+Explain your reasoning.

 <div class="ui accordion fluid">